-Intra school transfers are permitted within the first five days of the semester only.
+Intra school transfers are permitted within the add/drop period.
 Such transfers must be approved by the instructor to whom the student is transferring, a Student Services staff member (who verifies student's standing in current program) and, if applicable, the agency funding the student's program costs.
 Eligible students are permitted one program transfer per semester for a total of two per year.
+Exceptions may be granted by administration.

-Transfers from other institutions are evaluated by the program instructor and Student Services staff, using the F.A.S.T.E.R. system, a review of the official records indicating clock/credit hours, attainment of occupational completion points and/or competencies according to the curriculum frameworks approved by the Florida Department of Education.
+Transfers from other institutions are evaluated by the program instructor and Student Services staff.
+A review of the official records indicating clock/credit hours, attainment of occupational completion points and/or competencies according to the curriculum frameworks approved by the Florida Department of Education.
 Unless federal or state requirements prohibit the attainment of competencies based on mastery, incoming transfer students may obtain additional credit toward program completion based upon demonstrated master and/or other assessment as documented by the program instructor.
 In case of dispute, the final determination shall be made by the program administrator, based on the recommendation of the program instructor.